com-lihaoyi/mill/docs/pages/9 - Contrib Modules.md

 - `webpackConfigFilename` specifies the name of the generated webpack config file

-The npm development dependency versions of the Javascript webpack pipeline can be configured with the following targets:
+The npm development dependency versions of the Javascript webpack pipeline is configured with the following targets:

 - `webpackVersion` => `webpack` version